In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 - If you need non-emergency police assistance, call 101 for the Greater Manchester police switchboard's 24-hour service

-- Forced Marriage Unit - offers help if you're being forced to marry or scared you may be forced into marriage: 020 7008 0151 or email@example.com
+- Forced Marriage Unit (external link) - offers help if you're being forced to marry or scared you may be forced into marriage: 020 7008 0151 or email@example.com

 - The Guardian Project - provides help and advice to young children and girls up to the age of 21.
 It also provides support to familes affected by FGM as well as professionals in risk assessing and signposting to appropriate services: 07449 651 677

-- Rochdale Women’s Welfare Association - specialist support for women experiencing honour-based violence and abuse: 01706 860157
+- Rochdale Women’s Welfare Association (external link) - specialist support for women experiencing honour-based violence and abuse: 01706 860157

 Bright Sky app